Andreas-Menzel/ContinuousSpeedTest/README.md

 changes and their necessity.
 This will help us understand the purpose of your contribution and expedite the review process.

-Thank you for your interest in improving InternetSpeedDataLogger! :heart:
+Thank you for your interest in improving InternetSpeedLogger! :heart:

 ## License